Every SEO understands the importance of backlinks, but how does the authority of a link impact its worth?

 How to Build High Authority Links

-Building high authority backlinks on a page is one of the most critical factors determining where your website ranks in the search engine.
+As a link building service we’ve seen over and over again that getting high authority backlinks is one of the most critical factors determining where your website ranks in the search engine.

 Knowing how to score quality links the right way is incredibly valuable.